elizabethany/TraversalMaykr-Cpp-GUI/README.md

     * 😎
 * Powerball253
 	* Writing better function for gathering selected monster types
-	* Writing function for verifying inputs
+	* Writing function for verifying inputs (and subsequent improvements to it)
     * Various syntax/formatting improvements
 	* Providing tips to help me improve my cpp in general
 	* Linux compatibility